Friendly Carnivore

 Regardless of macro and micro nutrient choices, the evidence, and consensus across medical professionals, and zealots, is that eating whole foods from natural sources that are not industrialized and hyper processed is a good guide to health and better outcomes.

-If the ingredients for what you are eating are more complex then the name of the thing, you shouldn't eat it.
+If the ingredients for what you are eating are more complex than the name of the thing, you shouldn't eat it.
 Don't eat food from a factory out of a box and wrapped in plastic!

 I.e. shop the outside edge of the grocery store, not the aisles in the middle.